 Win Streak May Continue For Thai Stock Market

-(RTTNews) - The Thai Stock market has finished higher in consecutive trading days, rallying more than 55 points or 3.7 percent along the way.
-The Stock Exchange of Thailand now sits just beneath the 1,540-point plateau and it's expected to open to the upside again on Friday.
+(RTTNews) - The Thai Stock market has moved higher in back-to-back sessions, collecting more than 15 points or 1 percent in that span.
+The Stock Exchange of Thailand now sits just above the 1,530-point plateau and it may add to its winnings again on Friday.

-The global forecast for the Asian markets is positive, with technology stocks expected to pull the markets higher.
-The European and U.S. markets were up and the Asian markets figure to follow that lead.
+The global forecast for the Asian markets is cautiously optimistic on easing crude oil prices.
+The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.

-The SET finished sharply higher on Thursday following gains from the food, finance, industrial, property, resource, service and technology sectors.
+The SET finished modestly higher on Thursday following gains from the food, consumer, property, resource and service sectors.

-Among the actives, Advanced Info vaulted 2.25 percent, while Thailand Airport picked up 2.90 percent, Asset World soared 3.81 percent, Bangkok Bank collected 0.61 percent, Bangkok Dusit Medical was up 1.65 percent, Bangkok Expressway gathered 1.89 percent, B. Grimm advanced 1.50 percent, CP All Public skyrocketed 6.86 percent, Charoen Pokphand Foods jumped 2.13 percent, Energy Absolute rose 0.76 percent, Gulf gained 2.12 percent, Kasikornbank climbed 1.03 percent, Krung Thai Bank spiked 3.05 percent, Krung Thai Card increased 0.85 percent, PTT Oil & Retail added 1.60 percent, PTT perked 0.68 percent, PTT Global Chemical expanded 1.28 percent, SCG Packaging accelerated 3.66 percent, Siam Commercial Bank improved 1.14 percent, Thai Oil surged 2.20 percent, True Corporation elevated 1.37 percent, TTB Bank strengthened 1.79 percent and Siam Concrete, Banpu, PTT Exploration and Production and BTS Group were unchanged.
+Among the actives, Advanced Info tanked 2.72 percent, while Thailand Airport gathered 0.48 percent, Banpu jumped 1.72 percent, Bangkok Bank dropped 0.88 percent, Bangkok Dusit Medical rose 0.55 percent, B. Grimm rallied 3.05 percent, BTS Group slumped 0.98 percent, Charoen Pokphand Foods climbed 1.06 percent, Energy Absolute surged 5.00 percent, Gulf increased 0.83 percent, Kasikornbank sank 0.76 percent, Krung Thai Card improved 0.87 percent, PTT Oil & Retail gained 0.79 percent, PTT collected 0.68 percent, PTT Exploration and Production declined 1.63 percent, PTT Global Chemical retreated 1.32 percent, Siam Commercial Bank fell 0.37 percent, Siam Concrete added 0.44 percent, Thai Oil shed 0.53 percent, True Corporation surrendered 2.76 percent, TTB Bank tumbled 1.71 percent and Krung Thai Bank, SCG Packaging, Asset World, CP All Public and Bangkok Expressway were unchanged.

-The lead from Wall Street is upbeat as the major averages opened higher on Thursday and remained in the green throughout the trading day, ending near session highs.
+The lead from Wall Street is positive as the major averages spent the first half of Thursday in the red before bouncing firmly into positive territory, ending near daily highs.

-Market leader and AI darling Nvidia (NVDA) also surged on reports that the U.S. has cleared around 10 Chinese firms to buy the company's second-most powerful AI chip, the H200.
+The initial pullback on Wall Street came amid a substantial rebound by the price of crude oil, with U.S. crude oil futures surging as much as 4.5 percent after plummeting by 5.7 percent on Wednesday.

-In economic news, the Commerce Department said retail sales in the U.S. increased in line with estimates in April.
-Also, the Labor Department said first-time claims for U.S. unemployment benefits rose more than expected last week.
+Unable to hold those early gains, crude oil prices turned lower over the course of trading on Thursday as investors watched developments in the U.S.-Iran peace talks.
+West Texas Intermediate crude for July delivery was down $1.41 or 1.43 percent at $96.85 per barrel.

-Crude oil prices inched higher on Thursday as the Strait of Hormuz remains effectively shut amid a lack of progress in U.S.-Iran peace efforts.
-West Texas Intermediate crude for June was up $0.29 or 0.29 percent at $101.31 per barrel.
+Meanwhile, traders seemed to shrug off the negative reaction to earnings news from Nvidia (NVDA), although the AI leader still slumped by 1.8 percent.

 Inside Trading & Investment